clojurebridge-minneapolis/track1-chatter/Pages/Page 4_ Change code.md

         initial commit

-Two commits, the last commit from our originating branch and our new commit.
+You see two commits: the last commit from our original branch (initial commit) and our new commit (fixing README.md description).

-#### Merging the changes
+#### Merging The Changes

+Once we are satisfied with the updated files and they are sucessfully committed on the `fix-readme` branch, we'll merge those changes on to the `master` branch.
+This means we are going to overwrite the existing files (or add new files) on the master branch.

-Let's merge our changes into the `master` branch.
-First, let's checkout `master` and check its log.
+First, go to the `master` branch and check its log.

     $: git checkout master
     Switched to branch 'master'